dandavison/dandavison.github.io/pages/classical-mechanics.md

 the current radial speed (a number $\dot r(t)$) in the current radial direction (the unit vector $\rhat(t)$).

 What about the thing on the right?
-OK, so it's slightly harder to understand but not too bad.
-We said that in polar coordinates the unit vector $\rhat(t)$ changes over time (in contrast to the Cartesian unit vectors).
-If something is a function of time then we can talk about its derivative with respect to time.
-The thing on the right clearly involves the derivative of the unit vector.
-So what is that?
+It's the current radial distance times the current derivative of the unit vector function.
+We've said that in polar coordinates the unit vector $\rhat(t)$ changes over time, so it does make sense that we could ask what its derivative with respect to time is.
+So what is it?
+The answer is that it's a vector-valued function whose current value always points at right-angles to the current radial direction, but that requires
+explaining:

 Going back to the informal definition of derivatives above, we're at some point
 $t$ in time, and we imagine starting to advance time a tiny bit, and we look at